Peljesac peninsula has some of the best beaches in all of Croatia. And the best part is that they are, for the most part of the year, not crowded.

 That said, this beach is very windy.
 During the summer, a strong refreshing west wind Maestral blows here every afternoon.
 It’s a delight for all windsurfers, but maybe not so much for weak swimmers.

 The village itself is nice.
-There are couple of bars and restaurants, a grocery store, an interesting Dominican Monastery and the Church of Our Lady of Rosary from 17th century.
+There are a couple of bars and restaurants, a grocery store, an interesting Dominican Monastery and the Church of Our Lady of Rosary from the 17th century.
 Accommodation in Viganj comprises of private rooms and apartments and few campsites.

 Estravaganca Beach is a wonderful pebble beach located west of Loviste.
 This small bay and the beach is totally remote and really hard to reach.
-The best way to reach it is by boat, otherwise you need to take a dirt road that can get scary at times.
+The best way to reach it is by boat, otherwise, you need to take a dirt road that can get scary at times.

 Bijela Punta Bay

 Bijela Punta Bay is a remote, uninhabited bay near Loviste.
 Here, the beach is mostly rocky, and just partly pebble.
 However, the sea is crystal clear, the color is amazing, and the entrance to the sea is easy and gradual.

 It’s easy to reach this beach by car, or by bicycle from Loviste.
-There are some olive groves right above the beach, however they don’t offer enough shadow, and you’ll be better off if you bring your own sun umbrella.
-Since, the closest grocery store is in Loviste, you should also bring your own food and water.
+There are some olive groves right above the beach, however, they don’t offer enough shadow, and you’ll be better off if you bring your own sun umbrella.
+Since the closest grocery store is in Loviste, you should also bring your own food and water.

 Cesminovo Bay, similar to Bijela Punta Bay (see above) is a small uninhabited bay, east of Loviste.
-The beach is partly rocky, and partly pebbly.
+The beach is partly rocky and partly pebbly.
 The beach is really remote, and it can only be reached by boat.
 It’s never crowded.

-Untouched nature, and wonderful turquoise sea will set you for a great day of swimming and sun-bathing.
+Untouched nature and wonderful turquoise sea will set you for a great day of swimming and sun-bathing.
 But you need to bring your provisions for a day, as at this beach you are on your own.
 No grocery store, nor a bar in the vicinity.

-Not far from Duba, and Trpanj, Jezero Beach is a nice pebble beach with crystal-clear sea, and shallow waters.
+Not far from Duba, and Trpanj, Jezero Beach is a nice pebble beach with a crystal-clear sea, and shallow waters.
 The entrance to the sea is gradual.
 The best way to reach this beach is by boat or on foot (not easy) from Duba.

 The name Jezero means a lake in Croatian.
-It's name comes from the fact that there is a small lake between the beach and the mountain in the back.
+Its name comes from the fact that there is a small lake between the beach and the mountain in the back.
 This lake made also a natural stream through the beach to the sea.

 It’s a 500-meter long pebble beach, that starts just after the village’s harbor.
 In the vicinity of Duba, you can also find smaller pebble beaches like Jezero Beach, and Blaca Bay.
-Bring your own food and drinks as he closest grocery store is in Trpanj.
+Bring your own food and drinks as the closest grocery store is in Trpanj.

-Divna, a name of this beach, means gorgeous in Croatian.
+Divna, the name of this beach, means gorgeous in Croatian.
 This is a good sign already.
 And the beach is truly gorgeous.
-Located on the north shores of Peljesac peninsula, 10 km south of Trpanj, the beach is set in a small cove.
+Located on the north shores of the Peljesac peninsula, 10 km south of Trpanj, the beach is set in a small cove.
 Divna is a 200-m long pebble beach, very popular among locals and tourists.
 It can get crowded in high season.

-Peljesac Peninsula beaches – location on map
+Peljesac Peninsula beaches – the location on the map

 We hope that you’ve enjoyed discovering with us the best Peljesac peninsula beaches.
 If you plan to spend your holidays here, or just to visit the region, check our other posts about the peninsula.
 You can start with our Ultimate Guide to the Peljesac Peninsula, follow by Reasons to visit Peljesac, then continue with in-depth coverage of Things to do on the Peljesac peninsula.
-We’ve also wrote about Peljesac Wine Tour and we’ve reviewed our visits to Saints Hills and Milos Winery.
+We’ve also written about Peljesac Wine Tour and we’ve reviewed our visits to Saints Hills and Milos Winery.
 Enjoy reading!

-If you have any question, please leave a comment below.
+If you have any questions, please leave them in a comment section below.